 At an election held in the City on November 8, 2016, pursuant to Chapter 334, Texas Local Government Code, as amended, a majority of the voters of the City voting at said election voted in favor of a proposition authorizing the City to provide for the planning, acquisition, establishment, development, construction and financing of the Texas Rangers Complex Development Project (the "Rangers Project" and together with the Cowboys Project, the "Arlington Venue Projects") within the City and (i) to impose a parking tax, at a rate not to exceed three dollars (\$3.00) on each parked motor vehicle parking in a parking facility of the Rangers Project (the "Rangers Parking Tax"); (ii) to impose an admissions tax on each ticket sold as admission to an event held at the Rangers Project, at a rate not to exceed ten percent (10%) of the price of the ticket sold as admission (the "Rangers Admissions Tax"); (iii) to authorize the use of the existing hotel occupancy tax, at a rate not to exceed two percent (2%) of the price paid for such room; (iv) to authorize the use of the existing sales tax within the City at a rate of one-half of one percent (0.5%); and (v) to authorize the use of the existing motor vehicle rental tax at a maximum rate of five percent (5%) for the purpose of financing the Rangers Project.
 The Texas Rangers are a professional baseball team operating under and pursuant to the rules and regulations of Major League Baseball.
-The Texas Rangers are based in the City and previously played their home games at Globe Life Park located in the City.
-The City's prior financing related to Globe Life Park is no longer outstanding and has been paid in full.
-Construction of the Rangers Project commenced in 2018, and the Texas Rangers expect to play in a new ballpark, Globe Life Field, starting in the 2020 baseball season.
-The Rangers Project will be a flexible, retractable roof, multi-purpose, multifunctional ballpark and sports, special events, concert and community and entertainment venue project designed to seat approximately 40,000 spectators to be used for the home games for the Texas Rangers and which may also be used for one or more additional professional or amateur sporting events, and which may also contain additional retail, restaurant and food establishments, team training facilities and museums, and which also includes water, sewer, drainage and road improvements necessary to service the Rangers Project, as well as parking facilities adjacent to the Rangers Project.
+The Texas Rangers are based in the City and play their home games at Globe Life Field located in the City.
+Construction of the Rangers Project began in 2018, and the Texas Rangers began to play in the new ballpark starting in the 2020 baseball season.
+Globe Life Field is a flexible, retractable roof, multipurpose, multifunctional ballpark and sports, special events, concert and community and entertainment venue project designed to seat approximately 40,000 spectators to be used for the home games for the Texas Rangers and which may also be used for one or more additional professional or amateur sporting events, and which may also contain additional retail, restaurant and food establishments, team training facilities and museums, and which also includes water, sewer, drainage and road improvements necessary to service the Rangers Ballbark, as well as parking facilities adjacent to the Rangers Ballpark.

-Ballpark Lease - As part of the Funding Agreement, the City entered into a lease agreement with the Rangers Stadium Company LLC. (the "Tenant") for lease of the Rangers Project.
-The Lease Agreement calls for an initial term commencing upon occupation through January 1, 2054.
+Stadium Lease - As part of the Funding Agreement, the City entered into a lease agreement with the Rangers Stadium Company LLC. (the "Tenant") for lease of the Rangers Complex.
+The Lease Agreement calls for an initial term from commencing from October 1, 2019 through January 1, 2054.
 Monthly lease payments of \$166,666.67 began upon occupation for an annualized rental rate of \$2 million per year.
 The Lease Agreement contains several renewal options at guaranteed annual rental payments of \$1 million per year for two successive renewal periods of five years each.
-The Lease Agreement also provides the Tenant with an option to purchase the Rangers Project from the City at the end of the initial lease term and each renewal option thereafter.
-Under the lease, the Tenant pays for all costs of operation and maintenance of the Rangers Project.
+The Lease Agreement also provides the Tenant with an option to purchase the Complex from the City at the end of the initial lease term and each renewal option thereafter.
+Under the lease, the Tenant pays for all costs of operation and maintenance of the Complex.
+The lease is accounted for as an operating lease.
+The cost of the stadium is \$1,284,106,396.00 with accumulated depreciation of \$13,751,310.34.